 NESA 'N' Determination Warning Letters should be issued for non-attempts and non-serious attempts for Assessment Tasks and for significant coursework missed or incomplete.
 Teachers will continue to ensure effective communication with parents/guardians about non-completion issues.
 All contact with parents will be recorded on Sentral.
+A second Warning Letter is also required for each task or collection of coursework.

 NESA 'N' Determination Warning Letters will be required across the duration of the course for a student to be 'N' Determined at the completion of Stage 5.
 Near the end of the Stage 5 course (with dates to be determined by official NESA deadlines), Teachers and Head Teachers will be required to submit 'N' Determination nominations for students who have not met NESA requirements.
 A panel consisting of the appropriate Deputy Principal, the Head Teacher Secondary Studies and the Year Advisor will accept or reject all 'N' Determination nominations.
-For 'N' Determination nominations must include multiple official NESA 'N' Determination Warning Letters covering:
+For 'N' Determination nominations to be accepted, submissions must include multiple official NESA 'N' Determination Warning Letters covering: